-a.
 Buildings located on consolidated development sites that achieve desired urban design outcomes and efficient use of land to avoid the creation of isolated sites.

 - a.
 The development site should be consistent with the site amalgamation provisions for the precinct. - b.
-Development sites should be of an area and width that can accommodate a building envelope consistent with the floor plate and setback controls in this DCP and the Apartment Design Guide under SEPP 65 Design Quality of Residential Apartment Development. - c.
+Development sites should be of an area and width that can accommodate a building envelope consistent with the floor plate and setback controls in this DCP and the Apartment Design Guide. - c.
 Where a development proposal results in an adjoining site within the precinct with a primary street frontage that is not consistent with the site amalgamation provisions, proponents should demonstrate that orderly and economic development of the site can be achieved under this DCP. - d.
 Where a property is likely to be isolated by a proposed development and it cannot be demonstrated that the site can be developed to its full potential, applicants should provide documentary evidence that a genuine and reasonable attempt has been made to purchase an isolated site based on a fair market value.